tusharf5/capstone-project/README.md

 cdk deploy capstone-eks-pipeline/dev-cluster-stack
 ```

+Once deployed, it will take around 30 minutes to finish the cluster deployment.
+You can view the progress
+in codepipeline.

-Once created, update the config file with the user details which will add the user to the appropriate team.
+Once deployed, update the config file with the user details which will add the user to the appropriate team.

 To get the kube-config